brevzin/cpp_proposals/2996_reflection/reflection.md

   - any constant value
   - any template
   - any namespace
+  - no reflection at all (i.e., the null reflection when default-constructed)

 Notably absent at this time are general non-constant expressions (that aren't *expression-id*s referring to functions, variables or structured bindings).
 For example: